Preservation for Motorcars

-The Creator knows how to develop a National operation for Car Storage.
-The franchise model he learned during his early career was by undertaking a consultancy role for a well-known (he says successful, but it depends on who was successful? - ask about it when you enquire) Retail outlet.
+The Creator posses in-depth knowledge of National operations.
+The franchise model he learned in this example during his early career, was by undertaking a consultancy role for a well-known retail outlet.
 At it peak, the franchise held 246 franchisees in the UK and around 16 franchisees in the EU.
 He was hired for almost to two years to oversee the US Investment Management Buyout to the tune of £18m.

 He was involved with the reconciliation of the Franchisee sales ledgers, which included monthly management fees, adversity levy and stock purchases as these franchisees were legally required to purchase through the warehouse at (HQ) Head Office.